 A nice sitting area to lounge and a perfect height to work on the stool.

 They had a welcome platter of Bakpia, chocolate and Jamu (Javanese herbal drink) ready for me when I entered the room.
 It was nice with the fact that they had even written my name in white chocolate on a leaf.

-I only had time to check out their facilities only at night so everywhere was empty.
+I only had time to check out their facilities only at night so it was all empty.
 They had three pools of different depth and size.
 It seemed like it would be perfect for anyone especially families with different aged children.
-Two of them were “almost”” infinity pools with a glass fence holding off the ledge.
+Two of them were “almost” infinity pools with a glass fence holding off the ledge.

-The lounging area had tons of seatings for you to soak up the sun while taking in the views of the city (just kidding, there was probably two or three visible high-rises).
+The lounging area had tons of seatings for you to soak up the sun while taking in the views of the city.

 Their gym has a few cardio options, a few assisted machines and a free weight area.
 Enough for a really good workout.
 They also provide you towel service with complimentary bottled water.